microsoft/ignite-learning-paths-training/apps/apps50/README.md

 AZURE_FD_ENDPOINT=
 ```

-As we progress through the Deployment steps, we will update this list with appropriate values to be used later in the demo scripts.
+As we progress through the Deployment steps, you will be asked to update values for these variables.
+This will make it easy to follow along with the demo scripts later on.

 First you will need to [deploy the Tailwind Traders Reference Deployment to an AKS instance](https://github.com/neilpeterson/tailwind-reference-deployment#tailwind-traders-aks).
 Be sure to select the "Deploy to Azure" button that is under the "Tailwind Traders AKS" heading.
 Follow the instructions in the README of the above linked repo to obtain the url of the newly deployed Tailwind Traders website.
 We will refer to this value later on as `AKS_BACKEND_ENDPOINT`, please store this value in your variables.txt file where it can be retrieved later.